lHyperionl/Datasience-LLM-Benchmark/README.md

 3. The outputs (responses) from the LLMs are saved in the `results/` directory.
 4. The [notebooks/LLM_Benchmark_Analysis.ipynb](notebooks/LLM_Benchmark_Analysis.ipynb) notebook reads these results, compares them against the `ground_truth/` files, and performs statistical analysis.
 It calculates metrics such as average scores, success/incomplete/failure rates, and cost-effectiveness (score per dollar, based on `PRICING_CONFIG` in the notebook).
 5. The [streamlit_app/app.py](streamlit_app/app.py) provides an interactive dashboard to visualize these analyzed results, often including charts for average scores, performance by difficulty, and other comparisons.

-# Running the benchmark on your local device:

-1. Open your terminal and navigate to your desired folder
-2. Run following command in terminal: git clone